Sriracha Teriyaki Ground Turkey Meatballs…such an easy & delicious recipe!! Whip these bad boys up with rice & broccoli for an easy weeknight dinner!

 - 2 Tbsp. sesame seeds

-- Place the semi-cooked meatballs onto the prepared baking sheet and bake for 12 minutes, or until fully cooked.
+Place the meatballs onto the prepared baking sheet and bake for 15 minutes, or until fully cooked.

-- After you make the sauce, your meatballs should be done.
-Enjoy!
+After you make the sauce, your meatballs should be done.
+Pour sauce over meatballs and enjoy!